 Explaining 5 Home Owners Insurance Myths

-Home insurance can be complicated to some.
-That’s why there can be confusion, misunderstanding, and misinformation that create myths about insurance.
-If you are a first-time insurance buyer, you are probably feeling woozy with all the technical terms and things you need to know to ensure that your home is properly part of your insurance coverage.
-It will seem complex at first but once you have made your due diligence, everything will make sense to you.
-As home owners, you have to be responsible to know some of this important information.
+Home insurance can be complicated for some.
+That’s why confusion, misunderstanding, and misinformation can create myths about insurance.
+If you are a first-time insurance buyer, you probably feel woozy with all the technical terms and things you need to know to ensure that your home is appropriately part of your insurance coverage.
+It will initially seem complex, but everything will make sense once you have done your due diligence.
+As homeowners, you have to be responsible for knowing some of this critical information.

 First, you need to scour the web because research is the key.
 The more you read about it, the more you will understand the general terms used and the many coverages you may or may not need for your property.
-By researching thoroughly, you will know all the know-how before you start to talk to your agent.
+Researching thoroughly will give you all the know-how before talking to your agent.

 More Explanation

 The next thing you need to do is to find a good insurance company in your area.
 Having them near will help you once you need to file a claim.
 You can directly go to their office anytime you need to clear things up.
-It is also advisable to get a knowledgeable insurance agent to help you decide how comprehensive your coverage needs to be.
-If you did your research, you will find that there are several coverages that will be available for you.
-A good insurance agent can impart his knowledge based on experience and can help you navigate the ins and outs of getting home insurance.
+Getting a knowledgeable insurance agent to help you decide how comprehensive your coverage needs to be is also advisable.
+If you do your research, you will find that several coverages will be available for you.
+A good insurance agent can impart his knowledge based on experience and help you navigate the ins and outs of getting home insurance.

-It will still be confusing at first, but if you did your research and had a good conversation with your sales representative, you will be able to separate fact from fiction when it comes to deciding on your home insurance.
+It will still be confusing initially, but if you research and have a good conversation with your sales representative, you can separate fact from fiction when deciding on your home insurance.
 These are the things you know as home owners.

 Home insurance is not a requirement by law.
 Legally, it is not a requirement in any state.
-But if you need to mortgage your home, you will definitely need insurance for your home.
-Most, if not all banks and mortgage lenders would require home insurance as part of your loan agreement.
-They need to protect their investment in case your house burns down or gets damaged by floods and other natural disasters.
-Requiring you to have your home insured is one way for them to make sure that their money is safe.
+But if you need to mortgage your home, you will need insurance.
+Most, if not all, banks and mortgage lenders would require home insurance as part of your loan agreement.
+They must protect their investment if their house burns down or gets damaged by floods and other natural disasters.
+Requiring you to have your home insured is one way for them to ensure their money is safe.

 Even if your house is not a mortgage and home insurance is not a requirement by law, it is still wise to have your home insured to protect you from financial loss in the future.
-Your home may likely be your largest investment and it needs safeguarding.
-The cost of rebuilding your home in case of accidents and disasters will be expensive and you would not want to cover the expenses out of your own pocket.
+Your home may likely be your most significant investment and needs safeguarding.
+In case of accidents and disasters, rebuilding your home will be expensive, and you would not want to cover the expenses out of your pocket.

 Flood Damage is Part of the Coverage

 Standard home insurance does not cover flood damages.
-You will need to purchase a separate flood insurance coverage to protect your home structure.
-Most basic home insurance only covers water damage if it is due to a leaking roof, faulty plumbing, burst pipes, accidental water overflow, and the like.
+You must purchase a separate flood insurance coverage to protect your home structure.
+Most basic home insurance only covers water damage due to a leaking roof, faulty plumbing, burst pipes, accidental water overflow, etc.

-Flood insurance is an added coverage that you can purchase in addition to your basic home insurance.
-If your home is in a high-risk area, it is advisable that you get this added coverage.
+Flood insurance is an added coverage you can purchase in addition to your primary home insurance.
+You should get this added coverage if your home is in a high-risk area.
 It will cover physical damage to your property and belongings as well.

 Your Policy Covers all your Possessions

 Belongings or possessions are mostly part of basic home insurance.
 There are certain items, however, that are not part.
 Some examples are jewelry, coin collections, antiques, art collections, and other valuables.
-There are limits for these valuable items and you may need to purchase a separate policy for them to be fully part of the coverage.
+There are limits for these valuable items, and you may need to purchase a separate policy to be fully part of the coverage.

-The value of these kinds of possessions usually goes higher the older it gets.
+The value of these possessions usually increases the older it gets.
 Insurance companies will be hesitant to insure them because it will be too expensive.
-There are different options that you can add to your policy to cover them.
+You can add different options to your policy to cover them.
 Talk to your agent to assess how you can protect your high-value possessions.

 Aside from having your possessions and property insured, your home insurance also provides liability coverage.
-This means that when a person gets injuries while on your property, your insurance will pay for the visitor’s medical bills.
-But if the person lives on the property and gets into an accident, you will have to use health insurance instead of liability coverage.
+This means that your insurance will pay for the visitor’s medical bills when a person gets injured while on your property.
+But if the person lives on the property and gets into an accident, you must use health insurance instead of liability coverage.
 Your liability coverage will only insure a person who does not reside in your house or inside your property.

 Oftentimes, we have visitors in the house.
-They come and go and accidents can happen anytime.
+They come and go, and accidents can happen anytime.
 If they are within your property, you have the assurance that their medical expenses will be part of your home insurance.
-In case the injured wants to sue you for the accident, your coverage can help you with your legal expenses as well.
+If the injured wants to sue you for the accident, your coverage can also help you with your legal expenses.

 Home Insurance is Expensive – It’s a Waste of Money

 This is probably the most debatable myth in home insurance.
-Most people will argue that premium payments are expensive and it is possible that you would not need to make a claim in your lifetime.
-Others counter that having home insurance will give you peace of mind knowing that your property and belongings are protected in case accidents and disaster happens which can occur anytime.
+Most people will argue that premium payments are expensive and it is possible that you would not need to claim in your lifetime.
+Others counter that having home insurance will give you peace of mind knowing that your property and belongings are protected in case accidents and disaster happens, which can occur anytime.

 In determining home premiums, your insurance agent will help you decide what coverage you need for your property and possessions.